- Shop By Product

 In order to stem the flow of Conflict and Blood Diamonds, the United Nations has adopted a resolution in support of the The Kimberley Process (KP) which is now a joint initiative between many international administrative bodies, national governments (including the United Sates), worldwide industry and civil society.

 The Kimberley Process Certification Scheme (KPCS) imposes extensive requirements on its members to enable them to certify shipments of rough diamonds as &lsquoa;conflict-free’.
 As of December 2009, the KP has 49 members, representing 75 countries, with the European Community and its Member States counting as an individual participant.
-Kimberly Process members account for approximately 99.8% of the global production of rough diamonds.
+Kimberley Process members account for approximately 99.8% of the global production of rough diamonds.
 The legal duties imposed by the United Sates Congress in 2003, requires all US diamond retailers to purchase diamonds from manufacturers who have documentation certifying that the merchandise was obtained through legitimate channels.

 At Foster and Lee Jewelers, we only purchase diamonds through suppliers who, like us, proudly adhere to and enforce the standards established by the Kimberley Process.
-If one of our suppliers was unable to produce documentation certifying compliance with the Kimberly Process, we would immediately cease doing business with that supplier.
+If one of our suppliers was unable to produce documentation certifying compliance with the Kimberley Process, we would immediately cease doing business with that supplier.

 Use this space to save the products you like.
 To add a product here, simply click the icon.